Trail Motorsport: Car No. 12/22 history

+Car No. 12/22 results

 Car No. 36 history

 The team expanded to two cars in 2003 halfway through the season as the United States Navy came aboard to sponsor the No. 14 for nine races.
 Casey Atwood debuted the car at Kentucky Speedway, bringing it home in 9th place.
 Atwood ran 11 races that year, posting four top-ten finishes.
 Atwood came back in 2004, and had seven top-tens, when he was dismissed after Lowe's.
 His immediate replacement was Dave Blaney for one race, with Braun Racing's David Stremme named as his permanent replacement.
 As part of the arrangement to bring Stremme to the team, FitzBradshaw agreed to align themselves with Chip Ganassi Racing, who had him under contract as part of a driver development deal.
 This would allow the team to finish the season as a Chevrolet team, but beginning the next year both the No. 12 and the No. 14 would switch to Dodge as Ganassi's team was fielding the vehicles at the time.

 Stremme ran the No. 14 full-time in 2005, and had ten top-tens, finishing 13th in points, before moving up to compete in the NEXTEL Cup series.
 Tracy Hines was hired to run in the No. 14 Dodge for the 2006 season, however sponsorship issues forced the team to compete on a limited basis.
 Steadman Marlin competed for the team in two races and A. J. Foyt IV competed in one race for the team.
 It was announced in July 2006 that Family Dollar would sponsor the car for nine races and the team would feature Ricky Craven, Carlos Contreras, and Mike Skinner as drivers.
 Fitz Motorsports changed the car number to No. 44 for 2007 and Rubén Pardo qualified for the team's first race at the Telcel-Motorola México 200, followed up by another start at Nashville Superspeedway.
 Mike Bliss also drove the No. 44 with Family Dollar sponsorship at Lowe's Motor Speedway in May 2007.
 For 2008, Kenny Wallace was signed to drive the No. 36 with sponsorship from Shark Energy Drink.
 Although Wallace missed the season opener at Daytona, he ran all following races until owner Armando Fitz announced on March 17 that the No. 36 team would only run part-time due to a lack of product distribution, and the owner points of the 36 were switched the No. 28 of Wallace's new team.
 The No. 36 began running part-time with Pardo and Charles Lewandoski driving midway through the season.